Moltly/moltly/PRIVACY.md

 - We use industry‑standard measures to protect your data, including hashing passwords with bcrypt and using HTTPS in production.
 No method of transmission or storage is 100% secure.

 8) Your Rights
 Depending on your location, you may have rights to access, correct, port, or delete your personal data, and to object to or restrict certain processing.
-To exercise rights, contact us at 0xgingi@0xgingi.com You can also export or delete your synced data by deleting your account in the app.
+To exercise rights, contact us at contact@moltly.xyz You can also export or delete your synced data by deleting your account in the app.
 Guest mode data must be managed via your browser (e.g., clearing site data).

 9) International Transfers
 - We may process and store data in countries other than yours.
 Where required, we implement appropriate safeguards for international transfers (e.g., standard contractual clauses).